Wyko/WCST/README.md

 This script contains the logic used to score Heaton's Wisconsin Card Sorting Test.

-This script was designed to score tests in the .iqdat file format, but it could easily be adapted for any csv-format test results.
+This script was designed to score tests in the Inquisit 4 software's .iqdat file format, but it could easily be adapted for any csv-format test results.
 In its current format, the script expects to find files containing a single test result each (including all the trials for that test in the single file).
 The files should be arranged in the following directory structure:

     /WCST_Scoring.py
     /TEST_NUM/CLASS_NUM/subject_1_test_results.iqdat